 Oh, hi there!
 I'm Michael Cyril Creighton.
 You can also call me MCC, if you like.
 A lot of people do and I don't mind.
 Only my mom and people who know me from high school call me "Mike."

 Hi!
 I'm Michael Cyril Creighton.
 You can also call me "MCC" if you like, a lot of people do and I don't mind.
 No one calls me "Mike," other than my mother and people from high school.
-You can also call me a "chubby snake" (the NY Times did) or "Sweaty" (the Village Voice did.)
+You can also call me a "chubby snake" (the NY Times did) or "Sweaty" (the Village Voice did.
+Twice.)
 I'm an actor and writer based in NY.
 Grew up on Long Island.
 Went to Emerson College in Boston.
 Lost my accent somewhere in between.

 You can read a profile on me (and my work in "High Maintenance," "Spotlight" and more) in the New Yorker by clicking HERE.

 I was named a "Face To Watch" in the NY Times Spring Preview and was nominated for an Outer Critics Circle Award for Outstanding Featured Actor in a Play for my work as "Kevin" in Sarah Ruhl's Stage Kiss at Playwrights Horizons.
+I was recently seen in the World Premiere of Jordan Harrison's play The Amateurs at The Vineyard Theatre.

 I am a Writers Guild Award Winner for my web series "Jack in a Box."